| Effective Term: | 2026/05 |

 | Knowledge: |

-| K1. | describe the mathematical models which underpin games of chance; |
+| K1. | explain and apply mathematical models and probability concepts that underpin games of chance, including their historical and contemporary applications; |

 |